shpetimaliu/Workout-Tracker/readme.md

 # Workout Tracker

 This script is a workout tracker application that allows users to record and track their running and cycling workouts.
 It uses JavaScript and HTML for the user interface and functionality.
-The script utilizes object-oriented programming principles to create workout objects and perform calculations based on user input.
+The script utilizes object-oriented programming(OOP) principles to create workout objects and perform calculations based on user input.

 ## Usage